Early Irish law: Relationship to the church and church law

-Early Chritianity in Ireland
+Early Christianity in Ireland

 The introduction of Christianity in Ireland dates to sometime before the 5th century, presumably through interactions with Roman Britain, although evidence also exists of early Christian influences stemming from the Coptic Orthodox Church in Egypt.

-Celtic Christianity practices in the Early Middle ages in Ireland differed considerably from mainstream European Christianity and were strongly monastic in nature.
+Celtic Christianity practices in the Early Middle Ages in Ireland differed considerably from mainstream European Christianity and were strongly monastic in nature.
 The Synod of Ráth Breasail was a synod of the Catholic Church in Ireland that took place in Ireland in 1111 and marked the transition of the Irish church from a monastic to a diocesan and parish-based church.
 This synod was partly a response to Viking raids on Ireland which began around the start of the 9th century, and weakened the Irish church, producing a decline in the acceptance of Christian religious standards.
 As the invading raids of the Danes became less frequent, there was a revival of religious education, which prepared the way for the religious reforms of the 12th century.
 The Anglo-Norman invasion of Ireland in the 12th century had a major impact on Irish Christianity, increasing the de facto ability of the Holy See to regulate Christianity in Ireland.